veeto

 Key Takeaways

-• Requires utilities to share outage data with state agencies to improve emergency food assistance distribution.
+• Requires utilities to share outage data with state agencies to improve emergency food assistance delivery.

 Get Involved